Post of Christmas Past # 13 – My Mummers Poem (with a classic Newfoundland song by Simani)

 Photo by Lisa Fotios on Pexels.com

 Ah, the first snowfall in December.
 I have to say, it’s a magical thing!
-A bunch of huge snowflakes and suddenly I’m ten years old again.
+A bunch of huge snowflakes fall and suddenly I’m ten years old again.
 Sticking my tongue out as far as I can trying to catch the biggest one.
-Then, I am running as fast as I can, planting my two feet sideways and sliding halfway down the street.
+Then, I ran as fast as I could, planting my two feet sideways and sliding halfway down the street.
 That’s pure joy right there.
 Yes, Santa is getting ready for Christmas and the snow coming now proves it.
-I thought that as a young boy and I think that now.
+I thought that as a young boy and I will think about it forever.
 It’s the perfect way to bring that smile back to your face that the Grinch might have stolen.

 What about you?
-What special memories of Christmas come to mind for you when you look out the window and realize it’s starting to snow?
-Does it take you back to a particular moment in time, or does it simply put you in the mood for Christmas?
+What special memories of Christmas come to mind for you when you look out the window and see that it has started to snow?
+Does it take you back to a particular holiday moment in time, or simply put you in the mood for Christmas before you?

 By the way, it’s beginning to look…